Asymptotic dimension and the disk graph I: Distance and intersection

-For every disc $E$ which is not disjoint from $D$ there are at least two distinct outer components $E^\prime,E^{\prime\prime}$ of $E-D$.
+For every disk $E$ which is not disjoint from $D$ there are at least two distinct outer components $E^\prime,E^{\prime\prime}$ of $E-D$.
 There may also be components of $\partial E-D$ which leave and return to the same side of $D$ but which are not outer arcs.
-An example of such a component $\alpha$ is an arc contained in the boundary of a rectangle component of $E-D$ which is bounded by two arcs contained in $D$ and two subarcs of $\partial E$ with endpoints on $\partial D$ which are homotopic to $\alpha$ relative to $\partial D$.
+An example of such a component is a subarc of $\partial E$ which is contained in the boundary of a rectangle component of $E-D$ leaving and returning to the same side of $D$.
+The boundary of such a rectangle consists of two subarcs of $\partial E$ with endpoints on $\partial D$ which are homotopic relative to $\partial D$, and two arcs contained in $D$.